Matt Kofler

-Early years
+Early life

 Kofler played high school football for Patrick Henry High School in San Diego.

-Kofler was first-team All-American quarterback for Mesa College.
+Kofler was first-team JUCO All-American quarterback for the San Diego Mesa Olympians.
 He led all community colleges in the nation in total offense and was named California Player of the Year.
 In 1980, he transferred to San Diego State on a football scholarship to continue his career.

 Professional career

-The Buffalo Bills selected Kofler in the second round of the 1982 NFL Draft.
+The Buffalo Bills selected Kofler in the second round of the 1982 NFL draft.
 Kofler also played one final season with the Indianapolis Colts.

-Post-Playing Career
+Post-playing career

 Kofler was as an associate professor at San Diego Mesa College.
 Starting in 1998, he served the football program as offensive coordinator and director of recruitment.
 He was named the team's head coach in 2006 and spent three seasons in the role but poor health forced him to miss the final six games of the 2008 season.
-He died of an undisclosed illness in his home in El Cajon, California on December 19, 2008.
+He died of an undisclosed illness in his home in El Cajon, California, on December 19, 2008.